Recipe App

 Recipe App Demo

-The Recipe App demonstrates how to build a practical application using Refyne's extraction API.
-It allows users to save recipes from any website by automatically extracting ingredients, instructions, and metadata.
+The Recipe App demonstrates how to build a practical application using Refyne's synchronous extraction API.
+It allows users to save recipes from any website by automatically extracting ingredients, instructions, cooking photos, and metadata.

 Features

-The app uses a YAML schema to define what data to extract from recipe pages:
+The schema tells Refyne exactly what to extract from recipe pages:

 name: Recipe